ricardo-uqueio/ctf_writeups/overthewire/bandit/README.md

 Writeups for bandit challenges

-I've already solved all the bandit challenges before.
 The goal of these is to practice writeups, so that later I can recall my thought process.
-Plus, I saw John Hammond solving these with python, so I can use that aproach to practice my scripting skills.

 # Bandit 0:
 **ssh to host bandit.labs.overthewire.org with user bandit0 at port 2220**